[UPDATED IN SEPTEMBER 2024]

 What currency is used in Malaysia and how to pay?

 The official currency in Malaysia is the Malaysian Ringgit (MYR).
-As of July 2023, 1 MYR = 0,19€.
-Even though there are many places that accept cards, you should also try to carry some cash with you since some are “cash only”.
+As of September 2024, 1 MYR = 0,22€.
+Even though many places accept cards, you should also try to carry some cash with you since some are “cash only”.
 This is especially true if you intend to eat out in local markets.

 To make purchases with a currency other than the one I usually use (Euro), I always use the Revolut card, which has many advantages.
-One of the biggest advantages of the Revolut card while travelling is the fact it does not charge additional fees for using a different currency.
+One of the biggest advantages of the Revolut card while travelling is the fact it does not charge extra fees for using a different currency.

 If you do not yet know the advantages of having a Revolut Card, you can find out more here.